elbruno/phi3-labs/README.md

 Before running the sample, ensure you have the following installed:
 - **.NET 8**: Make sure you have the latest version of .NET installed on your machine.
 - **(Optional) Visual Studio or Visual Studio Code**: You will need an IDE or code editor capable of running .NET projects.
 Visual Studio or Visual Studio Code are recommended.
-- Using git, clone locally one of the available Phi-3 versions.
+- Using git, clone locally one of the available Phi-3 versions from Hugging Face.

     Download the **phi3-mini-4k-instruct-onnx** model to your local machine:
     ```bash